35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 • A statement dessert.
 Trifle in a glass bowl, croquembouche tower, naked layer cake with fresh flowers.
 The dessert table only needs ONE of these.

-I would also opt out of having two showstoppers (one is usually a losing competitor) and a complicated set piece that has to be assembled in the middle of the party (that totally kills the casual vibe), and a showstopper that has to be explained at length to be impressive (showstoppers should explain themselves).
+I would also choose not to have two showstoppers (typically one is a losing contestant), and a complex set piece that has to be put together in the middle of the event (which absolutely ruins the casual atmosphere), plus a showstopper that has to be described in great detail to be considered impressive (showstoppers should speak for themselves).

 31) Chocolate Dipped Strawberries